pudly/schmopera-hugo/content/articles/coc-don-pasquale.md

 <figcaption>Santiago Ballerini (Ernesto) and Simone Osborne (Norina) in Don Pasquale, Canadian Opera Company, 2024.
 Photo: Michael Cooper.</figcaption>
 </figure>

 While the acting overall was outstanding and quite entertaining, the lower voices seemed plagued by a number of musical issues.
 Things started kind of going off the rails with Hopkins' "Bella siccome un'angelo" and it may have rattled the singer, but I feel like he struggled to get back to his usual grounded performance.
 Recitatives were clean and quick, but I found that the creative license taken by Hopkins and Kiria -- as is the custom in bel canto -- didn't quite dance the way they may have intended?
 A highlight of the show is the remarkably difficult and incredibly fast duet by Pasquale and Malatesta.
-While the amount of syllables that were flying by were impressive and the pace was astounding, I felt no one was really in the pocket of the piece - neither the pit or the stage.
+While the amount of syllables that were flying by were impressive and the pace was astounding, I felt no one was really in the pocket of the piece -- neither the pit nor the stage.
 Patter of that (or any) difficulty really needs a proper sense of an internal pulse from everyone, I felt like there were a few too many pulses on the stage.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1715536527/COC_Pasquale_23-24-05-MC-D-1526-R.jpg)
 <figcaption>Misha Kiria (Don Pasqale) and Joshua Hopkins (Dr. Malatesta) in Don Pasquale, Canadian Opera Company, 2024.
 Photo: Michael Cooper.</figcaption>